 Samsung Galaxy S21 Ultra deals

 The Samsung Galaxy S21 Ultra is Samsung's largest and most powerful handset yet.
-However, it is also it's most expensive, charging some pretty massive bills each month.
+However, it is also it's most expensive and one of the priciest mobile phone deals you can get, charging some pretty massive bills each month.
 For that price, you're getting Samsung's powerful Exynos 2100 processor, a quad camera set-up, leading screen quality and giant battery.

 Samsung Galaxy S20 FE deals